jwplayer/ott-web-app/docs/features/video-detail.md

 # Video detail

-A video detail page is where a viewer evalutates a published video, before deciding to play the video.
+A video detail page is where a viewer evaluates a published video, before deciding to play the video.

 ![Video detail](./img/video-detail.jpg)

-This page displays attributes that are common to all videos such as:
+This page displays attributes that are common to all videos, such as:

 - Title
 - Year